 British Airways A380 Premium Economy Quick Review

-Amenities: A small amenity kit was on the seat when I boarded which was a ziplock style hard plastic bag with an eye mask, ear plug, tooth brush and paste, and socks in it.
+Amenities: A small amenity kit was on the seat when I boarded.
+It includes a ziplock style hard plastic bag with an eye mask, ear plug, tooth brush and paste, and socks in it.
 I used the socks and tooth brush but was able to sleep without the other two.
-It helps that they kept the lights dimmed the entire flight and that British Airways A380 Premium Economy cabin is extremely quiet.
+It helps that they kept the lights low the entire flight.
+Also, the British Airways A380 Premium Economy cabin is extremely quiet.
 There is barely any engine noise!
-Each seat also had a blanket and a pillow on it.
-I used the pillow but never used my blanket as the plane was plenty warm.
+Each seat also includes a blanket and a pillow.
+The pillow was helpful, but I never utilized my blanket.
+The cabin temperature was plenty warm.
 The pillow was a standard economy class pillow, but was still better than the disposable pillows found on most US airlines.

 IFE: Tons of latest release movies, music, T V shows, classic movies and more.
-The screen was plenty big, I would guess about 10 inches and kept me more than entertained during my journey.
+The screen was plenty big.
+I would guess about 10 inches and kept me more than entertained during my journey.
 In fact I was slightly upset I slept so much because I was looking forward to watching a few more of the movies!
 Oh well, it’s a true first world problem!
-The remote fit comfortably in my hand and tucked away nicely closer to my knees and was out of the way and I never once accidentally bumped it causing the film to pause to stop.
+The remote fit comfortably in my hand and tucked away nicely.
+The remote sits closer to my knees and was out of the way and I never once accidentally bumped it causing the film to pause.

 Service: Despite sleeping most of the flight I would have to say that the BA FAs were extremely professional friendly and helpful!
-Even when I was pigging out I didn’t feel like it and when I asked for a refill of something it was done promptly and with a smile!
+Even when I was pigging out I didn’t feel like it.
+Even when I asked for a refill or something it was done promptly and with a smile!
 Nothing seemed to be an issue for any of the FAs and they were all smiles the entire length of the flight (or at least when I was awake).

 Final thoughts: The A380 is a BEAUTIFUL aircraft.
 This is the 3rd time I’ve flown this aircraft this year and it’s been more than worth it each time.
 BA was very creative in their set up and even though it is a HUGE plane, it never feels like you’re in an oversized bird!
 Each cabin is small and divided into multiple sections making it feel more personal.
 The staff is extremely courteous and helpful.
 Over all, I give BA a 10/10, yet again this is my first experience flying World Traveler Plus.
 I have three more legs on BA, so let’s see how the rest of them go!